 Even though it was way past bedtime at this point, our server told us we had to try the signature “Chocolate Moose” dessert before we left.
 As Lodgic’s profits benefit Mooseheart and you’ll see The Moose theme clearly throughout the entire building, it only makes sense there would be a moose-shaped dessert on the menu.
 This might have been the kids’ favorite part of our meal.

-The Lodgic staff were all busily working in anticipation of their grand opening and offered to give our family a sneak peak of the rest of the Lodgic space before we ducked out for the night.
+While on site, we took a peak at the rest of the Lodgic space before ducking out for the night.
 When you first walk into Lodgic, you are standing in the Clever Moose Market Cafe before venturing into the coworking space, Kids Camp or the restaurant.
 This area is open to the public and has Wi-Fi available.
 If you decide to upgrade and move into workplace, they offer half-day and full-day passes for you to try it out.

 Then we headed over to Kids Camp, ready to accept and accommodate all kinds of family situations, from drop off Kids Camp to a kid-friendly workspace to nursing mothers’ rooms, too.
-(Note: Kids Camp is opening soon, pending final licensing approval by DCFS.)
 Our kids explored the age-appropriate space for them and especially enjoyed the way different activities were set up around the room.
 Lodgic differs from traditional drop-in childcare in that it has a designate “play and learn curriculum” to structure the classrooms, so that kids are learning and experiencing new things instead of simply being babysat while their parents work.
 Director Cherie Mondrella tells us the curriculum is based on Montessori and Reggio Emilia approaches to education.